C. Narayana Reddy: Early life and career

 After completing his higher secondary education Karimnagar, he went on to study at the Osmania University, Hyderabad in 1949.
 He took Telugu as his subject during his graduation.
 Reddy received his Master of Arts degree in 1954 and became a college lecturer in 1955.
 He received Ph.D. in 1962 on "Modern Traditions of Telugu" and became a professor in 1976.
 He learned of modern Telugu literary giants and read books written by Gurram Jashua, Sri Sri, Devulapalli Krishna Sastry.
-He was mentored by the legendary poet and Jnanpith awardee Kavi Samrat Viswanatha Satyanarayana of Vijayawada, the first principal of Karimnagar Government College (1959–61).
+He was mentored by the legendary poet and Jnanpith awardee Kavi Samrat Viswanatha Satyanarayana the first principal of Karimnagar Government College (1959–61).